Michael Corbat: Career

 Corbat worked at Citi or its predecessor companies for his entire career, starting with Salomon Brothers.

 He served as Head of Citi's Global Corporate Bank and Global Commercial Bank and CEO of Citi's Global Wealth Management (consisting of Smith Barney and the Citi Private Bank).
-As CEO of Citi Holdings, he was responsible for and led the divestiture of a portfolio of non-core business and assets following the financial crisis of 2008 and Citi's participation in the Troubled Asset Relief Program (TARP).
+As CEO of Citi Holdings, he was responsible for and led the divestiture of a portfolio of non-core business and assets after the 2008 financial crisis and Citi's participation in the Troubled Asset Relief Program (TARP).

 In 2011, he was named CEO of Europe, Middle East and Africa (EMEA) where he oversaw all Citi operations in the region.
 In October 2012, Mike Corbat was appointed CEO of Citi after Vikram Pandit's resignation.

 In September 2020, Citigroup announced Corbat's retirement, to be effective in February 2021.
 Jane Fraser was appointed to assume as CEO after Corbat, becoming the First Female CEO of a Top-Tier Investment Bank.